Raju Vaishya: Education and career

-Vaishya was the Chairman of IT, e-library and Web resource Committee, and Basic Science and Research committtee of Indian Orthopaedic Association.
+Vaishya was the Chairman of IT, e-library and Web resource Committee, and Basic Science and Research committee of Indian Orthopaedic Association.
 He performed the first pre plan PSI total knee arthroplasty, in Northern India in May 2013.
 He was the only person from the Indian subcontinent to be invited as a faculty member for the UK Cartilage club meeting in London (November 2012).
 He has more than 300 research-based publications and several chapters in the textbooks to his credit, in peer-reviewed and indexed medical journals.
 He is the Editor-in-Chief of the Journal of Clinical Orthopaedics and Trauma.

 He is working on 3-D printing in Orthopaedics, Cartilage regeneration & restoration techniques like Autologous Chondrocyte Implantation, etc. He has established a center for ACI at Apollo Hospital, New Delhi.
 He was invited as a faculty member for the UK Cartilage club meeting in London in Nov 2012.